lederer/react-showtime/README.md

 1. Choose between the `useShowtime` hook or the `Showtime` component.
 The component is better for list items or if you need to listen for events (`onShowing`, `onHidden`).
 1. Define your `transition` by describing the item's _hidden_ styles with a CSS object literal.
 Or just pass the name of an included transition (`slideFade`, `slide`, `fade`, `rise`, `scale`).
-1. Attach the supplied `ref` to your containing element.
-If using the hook, conditionally render your item with the supplied `isMounted` boolean.
+1. If using the hook, attach the supplied `ref` to your containing element and conditionally render your item with the supplied `isMounted` boolean.
 1. Call the hook's `show()` and `hide()` functions – or toggle the component's `show` prop – as needed.

-Adjust transition timing via `duration`, `delay`, `easing`.
+Optionally adjust transition timing via `duration`, `delay`, `easing`.

 You can also define asymmetric show/hide transitions (`showTransition`, `hideTransition`) and timing (`showDuration`, `showDelay`, `showEasing`, `hideDuration`, `hideDelay`, `hideEasing`).